mdeguzis/documents/pbuilder/readme.md

 ```
 DSC_URL="http://http.debian.net/debian/pool/main/l/llvm-toolchain-3.8/llvm-toolchain-3.8_3.8-2.dsc"
 dget ${DSC_URL} && rm -rf result/* && mkdir result
-sudo -E DIST=brewmaster STEAMOS_TOOLS_BETA_HOOK="true" BUILD_TMP=result pdebuild --debbuildopts -sa --debbuildopts -nc
+sudo -E DIST=brewmaster BUILD_TMP=result pdebuild --debbuildopts -sa --debbuildopts -nc
 ```

 Ignore the steamos-tools beta line (for general building).
 This also depends on your `.pbuilderrc` setup.
 You only need `-nc` above if you are building on other distributions and you don't want dh_clean running before the build.

 **Do not** set BUILD_DIR above manually, as this conflicts with some packages, such as "llvm-toolchain".
 Instead, use `--buildresult /path/to/result_dir`.
+The example above uses a modified `.pbuilderrc` config to utilize "BUILD_TMP" instead.

 # Buidling from a standalone script